MTN Mobile Money is undoubtedly the biggest mobile payment solution available in Ghana today.

 Almost all of the Mobile Money fraud stories that I have heard usually stem from either a phone call or a text message or both.

 Keep in mind that MTN will send Mobile Money SMS via the name MobileMoney.
-Any message from suspicious phone numbers regarding your mobile money account are probably fake.
-They mostly follow up with instructions, which you should never follow.
+Any message from suspicious phone numbers regarding your mobile money account is probably fake.
+They mostly follow up with instructions, which you should never pay heed to.

-Confirm transactions and don’t hand your phone to Mobile Money agents
+Confirm transactions and don’t hand your phone over to Mobile Money agents

 Also, when withdrawing money, confirm that the name of the MoMo Merchant is what is actually displayed before you enter your pin to confirm the transaction.